RAISE Wellness Program Expands Community Connections for Refugees

 In one session, a local mental health counselor, who also runs a slime and ice cream shop, facilitated a slime-making activity for RAISE clients.
 During the session, participants mixed and shaped slime, while the counselor guided the conversation toward themes of perseverance and overcoming.
 Many clients expressed that they enjoyed participating in this activity with others in the program.

 For Becca Lasseigne, the Wellness Groups Facilitator, opportunities to integrate clients with each other and the community are important.
-In this coming year, Becca plans to hold focus groups, offering a space for already connected clients to discuss their experiences.
-These focus groups will bring together groups through an activity, giving clients a chance to share their needs with their peers.
+During this year, Becca plans to hold focus groups, offering a space for already connected clients to discuss their experiences.
+These focus groups will bring clients together through an activity, giving them a chance to share their needs with their peers.

 Over her four years at RAISE, Becca has seen relationships form through the program’s activities.
 One story stands out to Becca.
 Barb, a host for the group cooking classes, first came to the United States as a refugee from Ghana in the 1980s.
 Over the years, Barb married a Marine, had several children and became a classically trained chef.
 She now leads cooking classes at RAISE and has become a trusted presence to offer mentorship and guidance to the women who participate.